-- 5. Buyer hereby confirms to the Shareholders and to Navios, and Navios and the Shareholders hereby confirm to the Buyer, that the SPA remains in full force and effect as amended hereby. - 6.
+- 5. Buyer hereby confirms to the Shareholders and to Navios, and Navios and the Shareholders hereby confirm to the Buyer, that the SPA remains in full force and effect and this Amendment does not supercede or replace Section 10.2 "Termination for Breach" or the rights and remedies of the Buyer or the Shareholders upon any termination pursuant to Section 10.2 as amended hereby. - 6.
 Each of the parties hereby authorizes the delivery of a copy of this Amendment to the Escrow Agent and hereby requests and directs that such Escrow Agent hereafter follow the provisions of the Deposit Escrow Agreement and the SPA, as hereby amended.